bobross96/fyp-test/README.md

 2) Angular
 - Connected to backend with proxy to server side localhost
 - Added full calendar library for schedule, connected add events to db
+- Added mat dialog to trigger on handle date events for user to post task to db